namogg/Neural_Diving/README.md

 ### Overview

-This project implement Neural Diving model from DeepMind combine with SCIP to solve large scale MIP.
+This project implement Neural Diving, a model from DeepMind to solve large scale Mixed Integer Programming Problem.
+Neural Diving use a Graph Neural Network to generate partial variable assignment and create sub-problem, the remaining variable can be assign by using SCIP.
 The code is inspired by Large Neighborhood Search Algorithm from DeepMind.
+To install SCIP, please follow this [installation](https://github.com/scipopt/PySCIPOpt/blob/master/INSTALL.md) guide.

 Overview of the component